MinhTranTuan3112/TTM-Music/README.md

 - Add songs to playlists
 - Share your playlists
 - Shuffle your playlists
-- Find your favorite songs based on genres or artists
+- Search your favorite songs based on genres or artists or name

 # 2/ Wireframe or screenshots of the system: (Working On It)
 - The wireframe: